micdwill/Evolution-Simulator/README.md

 - **Fill out the form**: Enter the number of guys, guys' data, number of trees, trees' data, and number of generations.
 - **Run Simulation**: Click on the "Run Simulation" button to initiate the simulation.
-- **View Results**: Once the simulation completes, the results (in CSV format) will be displayed on the interface.
+- **View Results**: Once the simulation completes, the results in both csv and graphical format will be displayed on the interface.

 ## Example Usage